Black Friday - ahh! Before you panic, read this article. Your ultimate guide begins in 3,2,1...

 Especially these days, where consumer spending is uncertain, it's important to have a flexible infrastructure, and culture that is open to change.

 “Know Your Customers” is that marketing 101 platitude that’s repeated endlessly.
 And, quite frankly, I’m tired of hearing it, because it’s so obvious:

 Customer-centric retailing is the approach that will drive your sales way, way up.

 So instead of the usual KYC advice, I’m going to tell you to: Know Your Niche.
-This is just as important, especially during Black Friday and Cyber Monday weekend.
+This is just as important, especially for your Black Friday eCommerce strategy.

-Knowing how you can excel in your niche and industry, understanding why customers buy; these things will allow you to take off.
+Knowing how you can excel in your niche and industry, understanding why customers buy; these things will allow your eCommerce strategy to take off.

 Once you understand how to be original while staying true to your brand, prepare your inventory both in-store and online in advance.

 In 2017, the traditional gift verticals of fashion and jewelry, and toys and games, saw the highest increases.
-But what does this look like in 2020, where working from home products and self-care are trending?
+But this shifted drastically in 2020, where working from home products and self-care were trending.

 In order to monitor trends,